ekmartinez/Linux_Notes/Installation/Gentoo_Linux/README.md

 emerge --ask sys-firmware/intel-microcode
 ```

-Also with either approach, create and `installkernel` file in `etc/portage/package.use/installkernel` and add the following:
+Also with either approach, create an `installkernel` file in `etc/portage/package.use/installkernel` and add the following:

 ```bash
 sys-kernel/installkernel dracut